High Hematocrit Caused by TRT: How to Lower It?

 How to Lower High Hematocrit?

 Some physicians and TRT guidelines believe that the best way to lower hematocrit is to stop TRT.
-But stopping TRT can have negative consequences in quality of life as men who do so tend to stay hypogonadal for months, and most do not return to “normal levels”.
+But stopping TRT can have negative consequences in the quality of life as men who do so tend to stay hypogonadal for months, and most do not return to “normal levels”.
 Fortunately, there are several ways to decrease high hematocrit and also potentially prevent it from happening.

 - Give Blood.
 This is a time-proven technique for men on testosterone therapy to lower their hemoglobin levels.
 And you are helping out someone else while you’re doing it!
 Every unit of blood donated can decrease hematocrit by 3 points.
-However, be careful not to donate more frequently than every 2.5 months as recommended by the Red Cross to avoid losing too much iron and ferritin which can cause fatigue in men using testosterone therapy.
+However, be careful not to donate more frequently than every 2.5 months as recommended by the Red Cross to avoid losing too much iron and ferritin, which can cause fatigue in men using testosterone therapy.
 You can check your iron and ferritin with this iron blood test.
 It's recommended that you donate when you are in the 51-52% hematocrit range.
-However, some organizations (like the Red Cross) will reject blood with a hematocrit higher than 53%, so it is good to avoid that hematocrit high level if you want to donate blood.
+However, some organizations (like the Red Cross) will reject blood with a hematocrit higher than 53%, so it is good to avoid that high hematocrit level if you want to donate blood.
 Men who are rejected from blood donations because of high hematocrit can still give blood if their physicians call in an order for a therapeutic phlebotomy at the local blood center.

 - Lower Your TRT Dose.
 If you have high hemoglobin or hematocrit from testosterone therapy, then your doctor may require you to lower your dose.
 This is not always a bad thing as some men are actually taking more testosterone than they actually need, which can lead to side effects in both the long and short term.